matao1984/temcompanion/README.md

 * Apply Wiener, ABS, non-linear, Butterworth, and Gaussian filters on HRTEM/HRSTEM images.
 The filter parameters can be adjusted.
 * View the axes information and metadata of the TEM data file.
 * The processing history by TemCompanion is saved in the metadata tree under "process" entry.
+* Import image series from a folder.
+* Crop, rotate, flip, resampling, and export stack images.
+* Reorder and delete frames of a stack.
 * Align image stack with both phase cross-correlation (rigid) and optical flow (non rigid).
 * Copy displayed images directly and paste to power point, etc.
 * Run geometric phase analysis on HR(S)TEM images.